Examples

 4. Separated (parametrized) insertHost

-5. Separated (parametrized) updatetHost
+5. Separated (parametrized) updateHost

-6. Separated (parametrized) deletetHost
+6. Separated (parametrized) deleteHost

 1.4.
-Encapsulation The Better Way
+Encapsulation: The Better Way

-1. Separated (hierachical metadata) insertUserDomain
+1. Separated (hierarchical metadata) insertUserDomain

-2. Separated (hierachical metadata) updatetUserDomain
+2. Separated (hierarchical metadata) updateUserDomain

-3. Separated (hierachical metadata) deleteUserDomain
+3. Separated (hierarchical metadata) deleteUserDomain

 Note